swipeid/DIDMethodSpecification/README.md

 ### 2.3 Method Specific Identifier

-The SwipeId DID scheme is defined by the following ABNF (see [RFC5234] for syntax):
+The Swipe DID scheme is defined by the following ABNF (see [RFC5234] for syntax):

 **FIXME**

-EXAMPLE 1: ABNF for peer DIDs
+EXAMPLE 1: ABNF for Swipe DIDs swipe-did = "did:swipe:id
-peer-did = "did:swipe:" numalgo encalgo "-" numbasis
-numalgo = "1"
-encalgo = "1"
-numbasis = 64*HEXDIGCI
+id = 64*HEXDIGCI
 HEXDIGCI = HEXDIG / "a" / "b" / "c" / "d" / "e" / "f"

 ### 2.4 Namestring Generation Method